SeldonIO/seldon-server/README.md

 ## Keep in touch

-* To be the first to receive product updates and early private releases, please [sign up for our mailing list](http://www.seldon.io/open-source/).
+* [Sign up to our newsletter](http://www.seldon.io/open-source/) to receive product updates and early access to new features.
 * Join the [seldon-users group](https://groups.google.com/forum/#!forum/seldon-users) - we encourage you to leave feedback and ask questions in this group so that we can share the answers with the community.
-* Star and watch this Github repo and [other open-source projects](https://github.com/SeldonIO/).
 * Visit our website at http://seldon.io

 ## Enterprise